yashrajbharti/random-color-pearl/README.md

 <random-color-svg width="92px" height="92px" username=""></random-color-svg>
 ```

-> Supports three optional attributes, height and width for sizing the svg, and a username attribute to get a hashed color (needs secure HTTPS context) using SHA-256 algorithm.
+> Supports three optional attributes, height and width for sizing the svg, and a username attribute to get a hashed color (optional).

 | Attribute  | Description                                         | Default   |
 | ---------- | --------------------------------------------------- | --------- |